kenlowrie/avscript/test.md

 [var.contact]
 @@ [var.contact]

-### These are the old ways of embedding cover, revision and contact information:

-@cover author="**DISCLAIMER**: This document is strictly private, confidential and personal to its recipients and should not be copied, distributed or reproduced in whole or in part, nor passed to any third party without the expressed, written consent of [Cloudy Logic Studios], LLC."

-@revision v="***[defaults.revision]***" timestamp="Yes"

 //{:.review}--- divTitle Notes to Reviewer
 //    Please send [me] any and all feedback, preferably by marking up the PDF using embedded comments.
 If you edit the PDF text, do so inline using comment boxes, or if you edit the text directly, change the color and/or font size so I can easily find it.
 Within different versions of this proposal, ++additions are marked like this++ and ~~deletions are marked like this~~

-///Variables///

 @link _="cls" _inherit="_template_" _text="{{self._}}" href="https://cloudylogic.com"  _qlink="{{self.<}}{{self._qtext}}{{self.>}}" _qtext="SETMETOLINKTEXT"